Teradata/stacki-wiki/Manage-Distributions.md

 Pallets can be created by mirroring any publicly  available repo(or subscribed repo if using RHEL).
-Adding an _updates_ Pallet to any distribution will make available to Yum all updated RPMS.
+Adding an _updates_ pallet to any distribution will make available to Yum all updated RPMS.

 * Maintaining dev/test/production environments:

-Again, having created dev, test, and production distributions with the appropriate Pallets, assign machines to each of those distributions.
+Again, having created dev, test, and production distributions with the appropriate pallets, assign machines to each of those distributions.
 Install/reinstall the machines.
 When you want to